 GeneCards Summary for SCN4B Gene

 SCN4B (Sodium Voltage-Gated Channel Beta Subunit 4) is a Protein Coding gene.
-Diseases associated with SCN4B include Long Qt Syndrome-10 and Familial Atrial Fibrillation.
-Among its related pathways are G-Beta Gamma Signaling and Cardiac conduction.
-GO annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
+Diseases associated with SCN4B include Long Qt Syndrome 10 and Familial Atrial Fibrillation.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2B.